-Affiliate networks provide a variety of monitoring solutions that allow the ability to monitor a number of different metrics.
-This enables brands to partner with networks that integrate unique monitoring solutions and payment mechanisms that are ideally tailored to their brand’s main performance indicators (KPIs).
+Affiliate networks provide various monitoring solutions that allow the ability to monitor several different metrics.
+This enables brands to partner with networks that integrate unique monitoring solutions and payment mechanisms ideally tailored to their brand’s main performance indicators (KPIs).

-More and more affiliate marketers and business owners choose to direct their affiliate business through the affiliate tracking tools.
-Thanks to advanced reporting features and intuitive interfaces, affiliate tracking tools such as Scaleo have gained enormous popularity in recent years.
+More and more affiliate marketers and business owners choose to direct their affiliate business through affiliate tracking tools.
+Thanks to advanced reporting features and intuitive interfaces, affiliate tracking tools such as Scaleo have recently gained enormous popularity.

 Common affiliate tracking problems

 As a pay-for-performance marketing discipline, how transactions are attributed is usually the primary determinant between success and failure.

 The main issues with web-based monitoring in the affiliate industry are: